pavlepadjin/met3r/README.md

 ### `TL;DR: A differentiable metric to measure multi-view consistency between an image pair`.

+## Note:
+This repo is a fork of the original Met3r repo (https://github.com/mohammadasim98/met3r) and enables the replacement of the Dust3r transformer with depth maps, poses and calibrations, suitable for the Gaussian Splatting training.
+This leads to higher quality results and performance.
+This is done as the part of the work "Gaussian Splatting Regularization for Improved Out-of-Distribution View Synthesis" which can be found here: https://github.com/ppadjin/ood-gaussian-splatting.

 ## 🔍 Method Overview
 <div align="center">
   <img src="assets/method_overview.jpg" width="800"/>